Governors Ball Music Festival: 2021

-The tenth edition was held at the parking lot area of Citi Field in the New York City borough of Queens from September 24 to 26, 2021.
-This was the first time since 2012 that the festival was not held on Randall's Island, as well as the first time the festival was held outside of its usual early June time frame.
-Billie Eilish, A$AP Rocky, J Balvin and Post Malone headlined the festival.
+Governors Ball 2021, the tenth iteration of the festival, was held on September 24 to 26 in the parking lot area of Citi Field.
+It was headlined by Billie Eilish, ASAP Rocky, and Post Malone.
+This was the first time since 2012, that the festival was not held on Randalls Island, as well as the first time the festival was held outside of its usual June time frame.

 2022

-The eleventh edition occurred from June 10 to 12, 2022 at Citi Field in the New York City borough of Queens.
-Kid Cudi, Halsey, and J. Cole headlined the festival.
+Governors Ball 2022, the eleventh iteration of the festival, was held on June 10 to 12 at Citi Field.
+It was headlined by Kid Cudi, Halsey, and J. Cole.